 Pertussis is a highly contagious bacterial (Bordetella pertussis) infection.
 It is transmitted by direct contact with respiratory secretions or by airborne droplets.
 The incubation period is about 7 to 10 days.
 Early symptoms are indistinguishable from those of other respiratory infections.
-The “hallmark” signs of pertussis are paroxysms (fits) of rapid coughs, followed by a high-pitched "whoop" and vomiting.
-The period of communicability starts with the early symptoms and extends into the paroxysmal stage.11,25-27
+"Hallmark" signs of pertussis are paroxysms (fits) of rapid coughs, followed by a high-pitched "whoop" and vomiting.
+The period of communicability starts with the early symptoms and extends into the paroxysmal stage.33

 Vaccine formulations (Table 5) contain either inactivated adsorbed (aluminum-salt-precipitated) tetanus and diphtheria toxoids (Td) or tetanus and diphtheria toxoids and protein components of acellular pertussis (Tdap).
 OHCP with an uncertain history of primary vaccination should receive an initial dose of Tdap.
+All OHCP should receive a Td or Tdap booster every 10 years.
 Tdap is also recommended as part of wound management.34

 |Preexposure||1 IM booster dose every 10 years||Injection-site reactions such as pain, swelling, and erythema.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.